Updated May 21, 2026

 Not only will it ruin your expensive plumbing system, but flushing tampons is also extremely bad for the environment!

-While in some cases, sanitary products get filtered out and sent to landfills, in many cases they don't, and instead, they get sent to the ocean with the rest of the waste in the sewer system.
-Since the products take a long time to break down, that means they often end up in not only oceans but rivers, streams, lakes, and creeks -- and fully intact!
-And because so many individuals use sanitary products -- and a lot of them flush them down the toilet -- the amount of plastic that ends up in different waterways due to sanitary products is staggering.
+While in some cases sanitary products are filtered out and sent to landfills, in many cases they aren't, and instead they're sent to the ocean with the rest of the waste in the sewer system.
+Since the products take a long time to break down, that means they often end up in not only oceans but also rivers, streams, lakes, and creeks, and are fully intact!
+And because so many individuals use sanitary products, and a lot of them flush them down the toilet, the amount of plastic that ends up in different waterways due to sanitary products is staggering.

 For example, in the United Kingdom, 1.4 billion tampons are estimated to be flushed every year.
 This contributes to a whopping $122 million annual cost of unblocking sewers - yikes!